Kittayah/CoffeeAssistant/README.md

 # Coffee Assistant

-CoffeeAssistant is a mall school project written in... two days?
+CoffeeAssistant is a small school project written in... two days?
 It is a Java-based desktop application designed to simplify manual coffee brewing process by following recipes step by step.
 It can act as a recipe storage as well.
 Anyway, it ain't much but you can brew delicious coffee with it's help

 ### Getting Started